Decatur Police identify man killed in Sunday wreck on I-65 - NewsBreak

 Another passenger sustained a leg injury and was transported to Huntsville Hospital for treatment, while two other passengers were taken to Decatur Morgan Hospital with minor injuries, according to the DPD spokesperson.

-The Alabama Law Enforcement Agency (ALEA) confirmed to News 19 that a traffic accident caused the northbound lanes of I-65 at the Tennessee River Bridge to be blocked.
+DPD said the investigation is ongoing.
 Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WHNT.com.